jentery/Tate-Hack/README.md

 This script uses Python and runs images through OpenCV's face recognition.

 If a face is detected in the Beinecke's "Picturing Literary Modernism" exhibit (http://beinecke.library.yale.edu/collections/highlights/picturing-literary-modernism), then the script crops the face and saves it as a separate image.
 This will detect multiple faces per image.
-The images are saved in the "detected" subdirectory.
-The URLs for "Picturing Literary Modernism" exhibit are stored in all.txt.
+The images are saved in the `detected` subdirectory of `modfaces`.
+The URLs for the "Picturing Literary Modernism" exhibit are stored in all.txt, which the Python script calls.

 `downloadface.py` will crop the faces from ~30 images located at http://beinecke.library.yale.edu/collections/highlights/picturing-literary-modernism.
 (To add/remove URLs, simply edit all.txt.)